Class 370

 • During 1984 regular running between Glasgow and London with passengers restarted, to evaluate passenger experience, initially with off-duty BR staff and families.

-• From 1st August 1984, travel by APT was available to the fare-paying public, on relief services: 08:02 Glasgow Central to London Euston, and 16:30 return.
+• From 1st August 1984, travel on the APT was available to the fare-paying public, on relief services running Wednesdays and Fridays: 1M25 08:02 Glasgow Central to London Euston, and 1S86 16:30 return.

 • On 12th December 1984, 370007+370006 (running as 6+2+2) set an new London-Glasgow speed record, completing the northbound run in 3 hours, 52 minutes and 40 seconds, despite an unscheduled stop near Stafford.